lisp-mirror/eql5-android/examples/UPDATES.md

 ### Deploy

 Now copy the above `update/libqtapp.so` to your device.
-On the REPL of the device, enter `:u`: this will call `(eql-user::install-update)`.
+In the app REPL of the device, enter `:u`: this will call `(eql-user::install-update)`.

 After selecting the file in the file dialog, it will be copied into the home directory of your app (*not* overwriting the original one); after restarting the app, the new version will be used.

+### Note

+The above works only manually, and only with apps that include a REPL.
+Of course this could be automated, downloading the updates from any location, using e.g. the convenient `:network` module from EQL5.